tongtongchain/TTCHAIN_Docs/event-rpc.rst

             {"CON5KWRaxfL7iF7CCnrYviUSKkXKr7Um7QGc,testevent"}
         ]
     }
-Response parameters: element is an array in form of {contract idï¼Œevent type}
+Response parameters: element is an array in form of {contract id, event type}